zapier/kubechecks/docs/index.md

 ## Why kubechecks?

 kubechecks was built out a desire to simplify the amount of separate pipelines required to be run for pull requests at Zapier.
-We've been using it internally for <XYZ>, and we think it's pretty great; and we hope you find it useful, too!
+We've been using it internally for awhile now, and we think it's pretty great; and we hope you find it useful, too!

 Some great features:

 - Supports Github and Gitlab.
 - Clear visibility into what new commits will actually change against your live applications
-- Validate your manifests are production-ready via multiple conformance checks
+- Validate your manifests are production-ready via multiple checks automatically
-- (Coming soon) works in Github Action pipelines!

 ## Documentation